huntdatacenter/docs/docs/coordination/services-model.md

 * Services and resources that are allocated to established labs per 1 July 2021 will be given a pilot period until 1 January 2021 before the new prices will be metered and billed (see timeline below).

-* New services or adjustments made after 1 July 2021 will be metered and billed from 1 October 2021 in accordance with the new model.
+* New services or adjustments made after 1 October 2021 will be metered and billed in accordance with the new model.

 * Prepayments made between 1 January 2020 and 1 July 2021 will be forwarded as Free Quota for the remaining of their project period.